Te Awahou Nieuwe Stroom

-The Piriharakeke museum illustrates the history, reo and taonga of Ngati Raukawa ki te Tonga.
+The Piriharakeke museum illustrates the history, reo and taonga of Ngāti Raukawa ki te Tonga.
 The Oranjehof museum tells the story of the 'Invisible Immigrants' - the Dutch community in Aotearoa.

 The facility is located in Te Awahou Riverside Cultural Park, along with two cafes, a museum and other attractions.

 Te Awahou Nieuwe Stroom

 Te Awahou Nieuwe Stroom first opened its doors to the public on 18 November 2017.
 The opening day was attended by Kaumatua, Ministers of the Crown and the Dutch Ambassador.

-A Community and Visitor Hub
+A community and visitor hub

 The concept of a multi-cultural and multi-lingual community and visitor centre attracted funding of more than $1 million from the Ministry of Arts, Culture and Heritage.

-In 2018, the facility won a number of architecture and cultural awards, including an Project Excellence Award Museums Aotearoa Award judges considered Te Awahou Nieuwe Stroom: “a ground-breaking three-way cultural partnership.
+Since 2018, the facility has won a number of architecture and cultural awards, including a Project Excellence Award Museums Aotearoa Award judges considered Te Awahou Nieuwe Stroom: “a ground-breaking three-way cultural partnership.
 The result is a feeling of real community ownership for the centre.”

 The facility includes two museums, a gallery, a heritage room, library, cafe and i-SITE, plus a Council service centre.
 Some 150,000 locals, visitors from out of town and international tourists frequent the building every year.
 The community areas include a foyer that regularly hosts art classes and senior-net IT help sessions, a large reading area with armchairs and power outlets, and a children's play area with educational toys.
 Room hire is available for educational purposes, exercise classes, hui, and conventions and business meetings.